 Biological Systems

 Acetic acid plays a role in various biological processes.
-For example, it is a product of fermentation and is found in vinegar.
+As an example, it is a product of fermentation and is found in vinegar.
 The weak acidity of acetic acid is important for maintaining pH balance in certain biological systems.

 Chemical Reactions